osg-htc/docs/docs/data/xrootd/xrootd-authorization.md

 !!!bug "EL7 version compatibility"
-    There is an incompatibility with EL7 < 7.5 due to an issue with the xrootd-lcmaps package
+    There is an incompatibility with EL7 < 7.5 due to an issue with the globus-gsi-proxy-core package

 Configuring XRootD Authorization
 ================================